brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 5. **Referral.** The user clicks on a link, ending up on the content creator's website.
 This provides value to the content creator.

-Did you spot the difference?
 The search engine model was not perfect, but it at least created the opportunity for all parties in this three-sided marketplace to capture value: the user in step 3, the search engine company in step 4, and the content creator in step 5.

-On the other hand, in the GenAI model, the content creator gets nothing.
-In short, GenAI is destroying the incentives to create new content.
+In short, the current GenAI model destroys the incentives to create new content.
 I've heard this referred to as "the great content collapse."
 Will it lead to a world where, after the 2020s, there's no new content created by humans?
 Will the state of knowledge and creativity stagnate as a result?

 To be clear, I'm not an innocent party in this.
 As I mentioned numerous times in this post, I use GenAI regularly.
 There's no doubt that it makes me more productive.
 I even used GenAI to create the cover image for this blog post!